GirkovArpa/watermark/README.md

+This is a client-side implementation of LSB (least significant bit) steganography.

-Does not work for images with transparency.
+It does not work for images with transparency.
 I don't know why.

 ```html
 <!DOCTYPE html>